Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 - **Night Mode (default OFF)** allows automatically downclocking the device in case the exposure registers reaches their theoretical maximal value (0xFFFF).
 This is usefull to do light painting from example, the sensor being natively not able to expose more than 1 second.
 Here there is no limit.
 - **Fixed exposure mode (default OFF)** allows bypassing the autoexposure algorithm and fixing a value, useful for astrophotography where auto-exposure performs poorly.
 In this case you have to enter the exposure time or delay (between 0x0030 - 0.768 ms and 0xFFFF - 1.044 second) and the clock divider (a multiplier for the exposure time, stay at 1 if you do not know what to do.)
 - **2D enhancement mode (default OFF)** enforces the 2D image enhancement processed by the sensor in Game Boy Camera mode & non dithering mode only, whatever the register used.
-- **Color Mode** gives help to change RGB filters and outputs PWN servo signal to GPIO22 in order to drive a color filter wheel.
+- **Color Mode (deault off)** gives help to change RGB filters manually and/or outputs PWN servo signal to GPIO22 in order to drive a color filter wheel.

 # Nerd user manual (requirement: recompiling the code)